 - You don’t have to spend a lot of money to ensure results from marketing.
 You do however need to be committed to a consistent and persistent approach.
 If you are out of sight you are out of mind.

 - If you are pushed for time and resources and you can only focus on getting better at one thing in marketing – make that one thing your customer.

 - Not all marketers adorn themselves in bright colours – that’s just me!

 #marketing #perspective #business #brand

 Access the first chapter of 'How To Do Marketing - A Comprehensive Guide For Small Businesses FREE

-Simply sign up to our small business marketing newsletter to receive really useful articles about how to do marketing.
-(We promise we won’t bombard you, our emails will really only hit your inbox once every couple of months).
+Simply sign up to our small business marketing newsletter to receive really useful articles about how to get the best bang for your marketing buck.